ShihabIslam789/Phishing-sim/README.md

  Now you can edit the following four sections:

--Users & groups to send the simulated phishing emails -Phishing email templates, including attachments -Sending profiles to specify sending SMTP relay details
+-Users & groups to send the simulated phishing emails <br>
+-Phishing email templates, including attachments <br>
+-Sending profiles to specify sending SMTP relay details <br>
-Note: (There is a section that will ask for a password and that is the App Password of your email that you will be sending from, go into the settings of the email being used to find it)
+Note: (There is a section that will ask for a password and that is the App Password of your email that you will be sending from, go into the settings of the email being used to find it) <br>
-      (In the Host Section you should know the SNtP protocol and use port 589, if your confused you can google it to find it) -Landing pages returned to users when they click the phishing links
+      (In the Host Section you should know the SNtP protocol and use port 589, if your confused you can google it to find it) <br>
+-Landing pages returned to users when they click the phishing links <br>

 once finishing all those parts you can create a "New Campaign" and "Launch campaign afterwords"
 ![dashboard](https://github.com/ShihabIslam789/Phishing-sim/blob/main/Pictures/New-campaign.png)